 Mitochondrial Augmentation Therapy (MAT) is now being evaluated in a clinical trial for Pearson Syndrome: an ultra-rare mitochondrial disease characterized by sideroblastic anemia and exocrine pancreas dysfunction.
 Other clinical features are failure to thrive, pancreatic fibrosis with insulin-dependent diabetes and exocrine pancreatic deficiency, muscle and neurologic impairment, and, frequently, early death.

 Details about the ongoing clinical study, “Phase I/II, Open Label, Single Dose Clinical Study to Evaluate the Safety and Therapeutic Effects of Transplantation of MNV-BM-BLD (Autologous CD34+ Cells Enriched With Blood Derived Mitochondria) in Pediatric Patients With Pearson Syndrome”, are available here: https://clinicaltrials.gov/ct2/show/NCT03384420?cond=Pearson+Syndrome

-Patients advocacy organizations are dedicated to support patients, families and caregivers throughout their life journey from diagnosis to living daily with mitochondrial diseases.
-Patients advocacy groups are providing tools and knowledge, and equally important they are creating supportive communities that feels like home to many.
+Patients’ advocacy organizations are dedicated to support patients, families and caregivers throughout their life journey from diagnosis to living daily with mitochondrial diseases by providing tools and knowledge, creating supportive communities that feels like home to many.

 Patients’ advocacy groups are working closely with researchers, regulators and industry to advance development of therapies to patients.
 Patient registries are one of the tools that have the potential to become a comprehensive database that serves to profoundly educate about the disease and its nature.